oracle-livelabs/multicloud/build-rag-app-on-azure-multicloud/setup-your-workshop-environment/setup-your-workshop-environment.md

 ### Azure Event Account

 For Azure Event Account users, we created your Oracle Autonomous AI Database with a sample dataset.
-Skip to the [Azure Machine Learning Studio](https://docs.oracle.com/en/cloud/paas/multicloud/database-at-azure/latest/azlab/azure-machine-learning-studio.html) step.
+No database provisioning is required in this task.

 ### Azure Regular Account